-Courts should be required, when considering a custodial sentence, to explore all possible alternatives and, if they impose custody, to give detailed reasons why no other form of disposal was appropriate.
+Courts should be required, when considering a remand to youth detention accommodation or a custodial sentence, to explore all possible alternatives and, if they impose custody, to give detailed reasons why no other form of order was appropriate.

 Custody should not be available for persistent minor offending or for non-compliance with community sentences where the original offence was not sufficiently serious to warrant deprivation of liberty.